Kahlua Kicker Cake Layers:

 Now you're ready to crumb-coat .
 If you're unfamiliar with crumb-coating, it's just what it sounds like - a thin layer of frosting over the entire outside of the cake to keep crumbs out of your final layer.

 Once your crumb coat has set (this takes about 5-10 minutes in the fridge), add your final layer of frosting and smooth.
 I like to use an offset spatula and bench scraper for this part.
 Once your cake is covered, place it into the *freezer* to set the frosting.
-Usually the fridge is sufficient, but you need a frozen cake to set your drips.
+Usually the fridge is sufficient, but I prefer a frozen cake to set my drips.

 White Chocolate Ganache (for drip)